 Church and chapel services reflect the heart of PCC and show respect for God and His Word.
 In keeping with the reverent spirit of church services and Sunday morning Bible studies, remember to bring your Bible and be attentive.
 Also, turn your cell phone off and put it out of sight before entering the auditoriums of the Crowne Centre, and Dale Horton Auditorium, or your Sunday school location.
 Talking, sleeping, studying, or bringing food or beverages is not appropriate.

-Campus Church provides a church home while you are at college.
+Campus Church provides a church home for you to worship and serve the Lord.
 Students attend Campus Church meetings including Sunday school and Sun. morning, Sun. evening, and Wed. evening services.
 Sunday school classes are divided by academic classification and gender until senior year, when students may choose a co-ed class to attend.

-Permanent residents of the Pensacola area who are already established in another church may request an exemption through the Student Life Office.
+Permanent residents of the Pensacola area who previous to enrollment are already established in another church may request an exemption through the Student Life Office.

 Chapel provides another opportunity for spiritual growth and a time when the college family can meet together to learn from God’s Word.
 Guests are welcome to join us in chapel services every Mon., Tues., Thurs., and Fri.

 Seating for chapel is assigned.
-If you would like to sit with your own immediate visiting family, please sign in with your family member with the host at the main Atrium desk.
+If you would like to sit with your own immediate visiting family or current pastor/youth pastor, please sign in with them with the host at the main Atrium desk.
 Ushers will direct you and your guests to the guest row on the main floor or the balcony.

 If you are assigned to work or class during chapel, you must allow time in your schedule (12 noon, 4 p.m., or 5 p.m.) to attend video chapel the same day.
 Freshman work students may attend video chapel a maximum of two days per week.